 KCP&L Energy Efficiency Docket: Changing Energy Efficiency in Kansas

 Kansans have a great opportunity to improve energy efficiency in Kansas.
-Kansas City Power & Light ( KCP&L) is proposing new energy efficiency programs for residential customers in 2017.
+Kansas City Power & Light (KCP&L) is proposing new energy efficiency programs for residential customers.
 Before the programs can roll out, they need approval from the Kansas Corporation Commission.
 This docket presents a great opportunity for YOU to impact the future of energy in Kansas.

 The KCC opened docket number 16-KCPE-446-TAR to address KCP&L’s request.
 The KCC granted the Climate + Energy Project (CEP) the right to intervene in the case.
 CEP will be participating fully in all technical conferences, providing expert written testimony and utilizing in person experts where appropriate.